stefanopog/node-red-contrib-wws/README.md

 ## Inspect Token
   * The node inspects the token used to access <a href="https://workspace.ibm.com">IBM Watson Workspace</a> and displays its status as node status message.
-  * In case the token is used as <code>Authorize on behalf of a user</code> this node can be used to automatically refresh the token after a user provided refresh period.
+  * In case the token is used as <code>Authorize on behalf of a user</code> this node can be used to automatically refresh the token after a user provides a refresh period.
   ![Inspect Node](wws-token-viewer/icons/token_viewer.png)

 # Known Issues